Prismatic Dieudonn\'e theory: Prismatic Dieudonn e theory for -divisible groups

-is an isomorphism.
-The cohomology group $H^k(X,\overline{\prism}_{X/A})$ is finitely presented over $A/I$ because $X\to \Spf(A/I)$ is proper and flat, $\overline{\prism}_{X/A}$ is a perfect complex on $X$ and all $H^i(X,\overline{\prism}_{X/A})$ for $i>k$ are locally free of finite rank.
-Thus we may apply \Cref{sec:prism-cryst-abel-2-morphism-from-finitely-presented-module-to-finite-free-over-p-complete-ring-is-isomorphism} and, after base change to the algebraic closures of the residue fields of $A/p$, assume that $A/I$ is an algebraically closed field of characteristic $p$.
+\red{We} can use \Cref{sec:prism-cryst-abel-2-morphism-from-finitely-presented-module-to-finite-free-over-p-complete-ring-is-isomorphism} and compatibility with base change to reduce to the case that $\bar{A}$ is an algebraically closed field of characteristic $p$.
 In particular, the Frobenius on $A$ is bijective in this case, $I=(p)$ and the twists $(-)\{j\}$ are isomorphic to the identity.
-It suffices to show that for all $k$ the cohomology group $H^k(X,\overline{\prism}_{X/A})$ has the correct dimension.
-This may be checked after base change along $\varphi_{A/I}$.
+We may check that $\beta$ is an isomorphism after pullback along $\varphi_{\bar{A}}$.
 Then

 where we used in the second isomorphism that the relative Frobenius